fogus/spiel/echtzeitspiel/unnamed/README.markdown

 Values
 ------

-Starting:
+Starting and final color values:

  * A pedestal beats
  * A red ball beats
  * A white ball beats
  * A black ball

 However, after the first round the relative values may change depending on the pedestalized balls currently in play.
+That is, the color on the most active pedestals for any bidding round will determine the highest valued color.
+Likewise, the second-most pedestalized color will be the second most valuable color.
+For ties, the relative values revert to the starting ranking.

 TODO: mixes examples